Johnson County DUI Court Process

 Third Offense

-• Diversion Programs: [Placeholder: Determine if Johnson County offers diversion programs for first-time DUI offenders.
-If so, describe the program requirements and benefits.]
-These programs typically involve completing alcohol education courses, community service, and maintaining a clean record for a specified period.
+- Diversion Programs: While specific diversion programs tailored to DUI offenses in Johnson County may vary, first-time offenders may be eligible for judicial diversion.
+This typically involves completing alcohol education courses, community service, and maintaining a clean record for a specified period.
 Successful completion of a diversion program can result in the dismissal of the DUI charge.
+A DUI attorney can best advise on the availability of such options.

 What to Bring to Court